-Canon 5D Mark IV versus Leica M9
+Canon 5D Mark IV vs Leica M9

 The Canon EOS 5D Mark IV and the Leica M9 are two digital cameras that were officially introduced, respectively, in August 2016 and September 2009.
-The 5D Mark IV is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
+The 5D Mark IV is a DSLR, while the M9 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Leica provides 18.1 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Leica provides 18.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M9 is considerably smaller (37 percent) than the Canon 5D Mark IV.
 Moreover, the M9 is markedly lighter (34 percent) than the 5D Mark IV.
 It is worth mentioning in this context that the 5D Mark IV is splash and dust resistant, while the M9 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark IV) and the Leica M Lens Catalog (M9).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.